Vlor999/puissance4/README.md

    ```

 3. **Run the application**:
-   You can run the application using the provided shell script:
+   Use the provided shell script to compile and launch the game:
    ```bash
    ./run.sh
    ```

 ## Usage
 After running the application, follow the on-screen instructions to play the game.
-The game allows two players to take turns dropping their pieces into a grid, aiming to connect four pieces in a row, either horizontally, vertically, or diagonally.
+The game allows two players to take turns dropping their pieces into a grid, aiming to connect four pieces in a row (horizontally, vertically, or diagonally).

+## Continuous Integration
+This project uses GitHub Actions for continuous integration.
+The workflow is defined in `.github/workflows/ci.yml` and includes:
+- Building the project
+- Running tests

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.
+If you find a bug or have an idea for an enhancement, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the `LICENSE` file for more details.